 [Section 97 amended by No. 42 of 2004 s.
 84, 150 and 151.]

-98. Defects not to invalidate proceedings
+98. Vacancies etc. not to invalidate proceedings

 An act, proceeding, or determination of WorkCover WA is not invalid on the ground only of a vacancy in the office of a member of its governing body or of any defect in the appointment of a member or his deputy.